stakater/developer-handbook/content/kubernetes/storage.md

 As a result, many companies are willing to settle for backup technologies to keep offline copies of critical data.
 These backup storage technologies are typically much less expensive than the online replication technologies, but an outage could result in data loss between the time of the outage an the last time a backup was made.

 Cloud Native technologies, however, handle resilience in a different way.
-Object storage technologies such is IBM's CleverSafe break the data up into chunks and store slices across multiple physical devices or even datacenters.
-With many nodes running in many environments in different geographys, data is secure and resilient so long as a quorum of nodes is up and available.
+Object storage technologies such is IBM's CleverSafe break the data up into chunks and store slices across multiple physical devices or even data-centers.
+With many nodes running in many environments in different geographies, data is secure and resilient so long as a quorum of nodes is up and available.

-So, if the CleverSafe infrastructure is made up of 12 nodes, as many as 5 could faile with no data loss.
+So, if the CleverSafe infrastructure is made up of 12 nodes, as many as 5 could fail with no data loss.
 If nodes are running in separate geographies or at least separate physical locations, the likelihood of losing more than half of the total nodes is extremely low.

 It is highly recommended that applications utilize modern cloud native storage technologies to maximize resilience at minimal cost.